 Congratulations!
 You have a job!
 Did you know that 16 million local business pages have been created since May 2013?
 Some more Facebook stats for 2021.

 We simply ask one favour?
 If you want to market your page or when you create one and you want to lose all your friends and followers... keep spamming them with 500 page ads and send them all the pages invites you have created in your whole life.

-Did you know that when you are using a facebook app like Farmville or texas poker and join something like Klout, the app will ask you to invite all your friends?
+Did you know that when you are using a facebook app like Farmville (Rembmer that?
+Lol) or Texas Poker and join something like Casinos, the app will ask you to invite all your friends?
 It's free marketing for them but actually costs you the most.
 You are irritating everyone on your social network.